A Unified Framework and Comparative Study of Decentralized Finance Derivatives Protocols: Conclusions

 \section{Conclusions}

-This paper conducted the first systematic study and analysis of derivatives protocols in DeFi.
-While derivatives instruments represent a central component of traditional and centralized financial markets, their decentralized counterparts are comparatively understudied within the academic literature, especially their operational dynamics and protocol structures.
-This paper addresses this gap by identifying, analyzing, and formalizing the leading DeFi protocols, categorized as perpetual futures, synthetic assets, and options, into a coherent and general conceptual framework.
+In this paper, we conduct a systematic analysis of derivatives protocols in DeFi.
+Although derivative instruments represent a central component of traditional centralized financial markets, their decentralized counterparts remain comparatively understudied, and a unified, high-level formal framework abstracting their design space is currently missing.

+This paper addresses this gap by identifying, analyzing, and organizing leading DeFi derivatives protocols into a common analytical framework, focusing on perpetuals, synthetics, and options.

-Drawing from protocol documentation, user interfaces, deployed smart contracts, and community-driven sources, we provide a formal representation of Decentralized Finance derivatives instruments.
-The resulting framework captures the main design principles, protocol actors, trading flows, and core architecture that underpin decentralized derivatives protocols.
-By abstracting the structural components and financial functions across various protocols, our framework provides the tools for systematically comparing them and gaining a better understanding of their role in the broader decentralized financial ecosystem.
+Drawing from protocol documentation, user interfaces, deployed smart contracts, and community-driven sources, we first provide a formal representation of the main classes of decentralized finance derivative instruments.
+Then we extend the framework to the protocol layer, focusing on the interactions between economic agents and protocol components.
+The resulting framework captures the main design principles, protocol actors, trading flows, and operational mechanisms that underpin decentralized derivatives protocols.
+Finally, we conduct numerical simulations showing how derivative positions evolve under varying market and protocol conditions.